8ta4/blog/drafts/Google Just Nuked My Playwright Tool's Core Feature.md

 Then a Chrome update basically killed that connection.
 It looks like [Google disabled connecting over CDP for the default Chrome data directory](https://developer.chrome.com/blog/remote-debugging-port).

-This broke my tool.
-The whole reason I built it stopped working.
 I almost gave up on the tool.

 My friend said, "Why not switch browsers if Chrome keeps breaking your stuff?"